fivetran/fivetran_sdk/development-guide.md

 * Partners should not add the proto files to their repos.
 Proto files should be pulled in from this repo at build time and added to `.gitignore` so they are excluded.
 * Always use proto files from latest release and update you're code if necessary.
 Older releases proto files can be considered deprecated and will be expired at later date.
+* New partners that just started working with the Connector SDK should use [V2 protos](v2).
+Only partners that have already used [V1 protos](v1) to build SDK connectors should continue using them.

 ### Logging

 - Write logs out to STDOUT in the following JSON format.
-Accepted levels are INFO, WARNING, and SEVERE. `Message-origin` can be `sdk_connector` or `sdk_destination`.
+Accepted levels are INFO, WARNING, and SEVERE. `message-origin` can be `sdk_connector` or `sdk_destination`.

 ```
 {